Meeting Wonder Author, R. J. Palacio, was Wonderful!

 - A visit to a local ice cream shop changed her life, causing her to write this

-I was so impressed with the kids who attended the sold out author event.
-The questions were came in a never ending stream — as written questions but also several lines of kids waiting their turn for the mike.
+I was so impressed with the kids who attended the sold-out author event.
+The questions were coming in a never-ending stream — as written questions but also several lines of kids waiting their turn for the mike.

 These were some of the questions that I remembered and I’ve paraphrased the answers as best I could.

 Q: What was the name of the ice cream shop?